-The Ultimate Guide to San Diego Sober Living Homes
+The Ultimate Guide to Sober Living in San Diego

 Situated right next to the Mexican border and the Pacific Ocean, San Diego is the second largest city in California.
 Its mild climate and beautiful beaches also make it a great place to get sober.
 San Diego has a population of 1.43 million people.
 In terms of demographics, while the city of San Diego is almost 59% white, it contains a wide variety of different ethnic groups.
 29% of residents identify as Hispanic or Latino, in part because the city is located so close to Mexico.

 While the average household income of $45,733 is about average for the state, San Diego does contain a relatively high quantity of homeless people, containing the third largest homeless population in the United States.
 The city is located only a short distance from Chula Vista, Tijuana, Ensanada, Santa Ana, Riverside, and Anaheim.
 Popular destinations for visitors include the Balboa Park, the San Diego Zoo, and of course San Diego’s surf beaches!
 San Diego, which was the first place on the West Coast settled by Europeans, is now a bustling hub for the biotechnology industry, military activities, manufacturing, and tourism.